 Kansas opera star Joyce DiDonato gets Grammy nomination for album planting ‘seeds of hope’

-The Prairie Village mezzo-soprano has been nominated for 11 Grammys and won three times — so far.
+The mezzo-soprano, who grew up in Prairie Village, has been nominated for 11 Grammys and won three times — so far.

-Joyce DiDonato was nominated for a Grammy Award on Tuesday for her album "Eden."
+Joyce DiDonato was nominated for a Grammy Award for her album "Eden" in November.
 The Prairie Village, Kansas, native shares the Best Classical Solo Vocal Album nomination with her orchestral partners, Il Pomo d’Oro and conductor Maxim Emelyanychev.

-DiDonato’s music has explored issues from prison reform to the importance of music education.
+DiDonato’s music has explored issues from prison reform to war and peace to the importance of music education.
 With “Eden,” the focus is on climate change.

-The recording was released in February, and the concert program, a combination of music, movement, and theater, launched in March on an international tour of 45 venues, beginning in Brussels.
+The recording was released in February.
+The concert program, a combination of music, movement, and theater, launched in March on an international tour of 45 venues, beginning in Brussels.
 The Harriman-Jewell Series presented the U.S. premiere at the Folly Theater in Kansas City, Missouri, in April.

 “Through the last years … I've sought out more time in nature, and I live much more closely to nature now,” DiDonato told Classical KC’s Brooke Knoll at the time.
 “I see the marriage and the harmony and the teamwork between music and nature, and it has called me really strongly in this project.”

-“Eden” stretches across four centuries of music, from the 17th to the 21st, with composers such as Gluck, Handel, Mahler, and Wagner, as well as a new work by Oscar-winner Rachel Portman, called “The First Morning of the World,” with lyrics written by Gene Scheer.
+“Eden” stretches across four centuries of music, from the 17th to the 21st, with composers such as Gluck, Handel, Mahler, and Wagner.
+There’s also a new work by Oscar-winner Rachel Portman, called “The First Morning of the World,” with lyrics written by Gene Scheer.

 The 1908 Charles Ives song “The Unanswered Question,” provides an opener, DiDonato says, that puts listeners on a journey.

-“And the hair on the back of my neck just stood up, at least for two minutes straight when I heard this piece,” she says.
+“The hair on the back of my neck just stood up at least for two minutes straight when I heard this piece,” she says.
 “Sure enough, that's how we start the concert, and it was a really inspired choice because it sets a mood.”

 There’s also a nod to her home state of Kansas.